will-thompson-k/microstructure-plotter/README.md

 Here are some useful features to take note of 🥁:

 1. ✨Plot **multiple** 🤹, asynchronous (unsampled) microstructure elements together on **the sample plot**: <ins>order book quotes</ins>, <ins>trades</ins>, <ins>orders</ins>, <ins>order acks</ins>, <ins>fills</ins> etc etc
-2. ✨Analyze events on seconds, milliseconds, microseconds, _nanoseconds_ 🕳️ ➡️ zoom 🔎 in on the **most granular time unit** available to microstructure behavior.
+2. ✨Analyze events on seconds, milliseconds, microseconds, _nanoseconds_ 🕳️ : zoom 🔎 in on the **most granular time unit** available to microstructure behavior
-3. ✨All axes are 🔗**linked** ➡️ <ins>zoom 🔎 in on one product, see what's happening in all others at that same timestamp</ins>
+3. ✨All axes are 🔗**linked** : 🔎 _zoom in on one product, see what's happening in all others at that same timestamp_

 ## 🧠Illustrated Example